harrishee/mini-rpc-framework/README.md

 Once you've set up the server, you can start the client and begin making remote calls:

-1. `Initialize the client`: Configure and initialize the Harris RPC client, specifying the desired serialization method and other settings.
+1. `Initialize the client`: Configure and initialize the Mini RPC client, specifying the desired serialization method and other settings.
 2. `Create proxies`: Use the proxy class provided by the framework to create proxy objects for your services.
 These proxy objects enable you to invoke remote methods as if they were local.